|National Statistic|| |

 |Data collection||Administrative data|

-|Frequency||Weekly, monthly, quarterly and annually|
+|Frequency||Weekly, monthly and annually|

 |How compiled||Based on third-party data|

 Deaths Registered in England and Wales (Series DR)

 Deaths registered by area of usual residence, UK